sinbad/SUQS/docs/Progression.md

 quests you can restart using the `Reset` function.
 You can also reset specific objectives or tasks if you just want to re-do a particular part of a quest.

+## Default Progression Time Delays

+While you can specify time delays between when quests/objectives/tasks are completed/failed and the knock-on effects of that change in the quest definitions, if you just want a default time delay - e.g. for your UI to do a little "completed" animation & for the player to have time to see it - you can set this using `USuqsProgression::SetDefaultProgressionTimeDelays`.

+Time delays for quests, objectives and tasks can potentially all chain together, e.g. completing a task completes its parent objective, which can also complete the quest.
+All 3 delays will occur in that scenario, one after the other.